Simplix-Softworks/SimplixCore/README.md

 ## Download builds
-You can find all builds on our [CI server](https://ci.exceptionflug.de/job/SimplixCore/)
+You can find all builds from our [CI server](https://ci.exceptionflug.de/job/SimplixCore/)